Last updated on May 8th, 2020

 02. Make The Right Choice Of Social Platforms

 Not all social media channels are equally important for all types of businesses.
 For example, professionals usually prefer exploring LinkedIn.
-Note that there are mainly 6 types of social media:

 i.
 Social Networking Sites – Facebook and LinkedIn, etc.